harrison-ai/hai-dataeng-tech-task/README.md

 an output file named `2.25.32906972551432148964768.dcm`.

-## Question Two: Now do it a billion times
+## Question Two: Now let's do it a billion times

 This is a system-design task, which will be explored together in more detail as part of the second interview.
 There's no one right answer here - we're mainly